CryptoPascal31/cyKlone/client/README.md

 Select **Update local database** in the menu.
 This download the last version of the "on-chain Merle tree" and rebuilds it locally.

 Select **Withdraw with relay** in the menu.
+  - Enter the mnemonic noted during deposit
   - Enter the account where the money must be sent.
-  - Enter the mnemonic noted during deposit
   - Check that the commitment matches with the deposit one.
+  - Enter the public key of the account.
+The CLI only supports single account key.

 The file `tx.yaml` is generated.
 Since we use the relayer contract, this is the contract who pays anonymously the gas.
-The transaction doesn't need to be signed by one of our key.
+The transaction doesn't need to be signed.

 Copy/Paste the content into Chainweaver's SigBuilder, or use the tool "kda-tool" to send it (the command `kda combine-sigs` can be useful to transform the YAML transaction to JSON).